 - It can help you see that you're not the only one experiencing these problems.

-Some of the items in the list are noted as overlapping conditions, which means they're common enough to be considered symptomatic of chronic fatigue syndrome but are actually separate conditions that need to be diagnosed and treated in their own right.
+Some of the items in the list are noted as overlapping conditions, which means they're common enough to be considered symptomatic but are actually separate conditions that need to be diagnosed and treated in their own right.

 Some people with this illness have symptoms that come and go and to vary greatly in severity from day to day or week to week.
 Others may have constant symptoms with very little change over time.